Labs and Tasks

 var rand = new Random();

-try { for ( i = 0; i < n; ++i) br.Write(rand.Next(a, b)); }
+try { for (i = 0; i < n; ++i) br.Write(rand.Next(a, b)); }

-method generates a random integer that is within a specified range (from a
+Next method generates a random integer that is within a specified range (from a to b).
+Write method writes an integer to the current stream, as it was already mentioned.

-static PrintData( s) { try { using (var fs = File.Open(s, FileMode.Open)) using (var br = new BinaryReader(fs, Encoding.ASCII)) { try { while (br.PeekChar() != -1) { t = br.ReadInt32(); Write($"{t} "); } //WriteLine(br.ReadInt32()); } catch (IOException e) { Console.WriteLine($"Error working with file: {e.Message}"); } } } catch (IOException e) { Console.WriteLine($"Error to read from the file: {e.Message}"); } }
+static PrintData(s) { try { using (var fs = File.Open(s, FileMode.Open)) using (var br = new BinaryReader(fs, Encoding.ASCII)) { try { while (br.PeekChar() != -1) { t = br.ReadInt32(); Write($"{t} "); } //WriteLine(br.ReadInt32()); } catch (IOException e) { Console.WriteLine($"Error working with file: {e.Message}"); } } } catch (IOException e) { Console.WriteLine($"Error to read from the file: {e.Message}"); } }

-class, which is used to have the possibility to read data from the file as binary values.
-The class has ReadInt32()
+br variable is an instance of an object of the BinaryReader class, which is used to have the possibility to read data from the file as binary values.
+The class has ReadInt32() method that reads an integer from the current stream.CreateRandomIntFile(@"L15Lab1.dat"); WriteLine("Random integers from the file: "); PrintData(@"L15Lab1.dat"); WriteLine();

 ReadKey();

-static CountNeg(string s) { count = 0; try { using ( fs = File.Open(s, FileMode.Open)) using ( br = new BinaryReader(fs, Encoding.ASCII)) { try { ... } catch (IOException e) { Console.WriteLine($"Error working with file: {e.Message}"); } } } catch (IOException e) { Console.WriteLine($"Error opening the file: {e.Message}"); } return count; }
+static CountNeg(string s) { count = 0; try { using (fs = File.Open(s, FileMode.Open)) using (br = new BinaryReader(fs, Encoding.ASCII)) { try { ... } catch (IOException e) { Console.WriteLine($"Error working with file: {e.Message}"); } } } catch (IOException e) { Console.WriteLine($"Error opening the file: {e.Message}"); } return count; }

 WriteLine("Number of negative numbers: " + CountNeg(@"L15Lab1.dat"));

-.
+To do: Create a file L15Task1.dat.
 Write 10 random generated numbers in the range from -5 to 15 to the file.
 Print these numbers to the console window.
-Print true
+Print true if there is an integer equaled K among the numbers in the file.
+Print false otherwise.
+K is entered number.

 Note 1: There has to be created three methods: 1) to create the file and fill it with random numbers; 2) to print data from the file; 3) to find out if there is a desired number among those within the file.
 The signature of the last method: